captionpoint/CaptionPoint-Server/public/will.md

 ---
 ## JOHN:
 True.
+---
+## JOHN:
 Better just put a stool under the tap for him.
 ---
 ## BEN:
 *What in high shit do you think you’re doing?*
 ---
 ## HENRY:
-Well… presently we celebrate John finally coming to his senses and Master Crane and his marvelous deception.
+Well…
 ---
+## HENRY:
+presently we celebrate John finally coming to his senses,
+---
+## HENRY:
+and Master Crane and his marvelous deception.
+---
 ## CRANE:
 Private study, I said.
 ---
 ## BEN:
 Deception indeed.
+---
+## BEN:
 You publish Will’s work without my knowledge?
+---
+## BEN:
 *Without my knowledge?*
 ---
 ## JOHN:
 Publish it?
+---
+## JOHN:
 No.
 ---
 ## HENRY:
-Yes we are.
+Yes, we are.
 ---
 ## HENRY:
 Now we are!